abaky/xenko-docs/manual/get-started/create-assets.md

 You can also create Assets by **dragging and dropping resource files** directly from Windows Explorer into the *Asset View* tab.

 > [!NOTE]
-> By drag-and-dropping, you can create only create assets that takes a single resource file as input.
+> By drag-and-dropping, you can only create assets that takes a single resource file as input.

 **To create a asset file by drag-and-dropping:**